timurrrr/RaceChronoDiyBleDevice/README.md

 * [JST SM connectors](https://www.amazon.com/gp/product/B07QG2TN1X/)
 * Crimping tool for JST connectors
 * ~22 AWG wires
+* OPTIONAL: OBD male connector
+* OPTIONAL: 12V to 5V stepdown DC DC converter to draw power from OBD pin 16

 First, solder the male headers to your microcontroller board.
 You'll need G, 3V, SCK, MO, MI and 7.
-It's also recommended to solder 9, R and USB for future improvements and mechanical stability on the breadboard.
+OPTIONAL: I've soldered also a pin for "BAT" to send the power from 12V - 5V stepdown It's also recommended to solder 9, R and USB for future improvements and mechanical stability on the breadboard.
 Soldering male headers is a lot easier if you first insert them into a